simeononsecurity/simeononsecurity.ch/content/guides/configuring-hotspot-20-alta-labs-access-points/index.en.md

 A little translation is required, but there are many more recommended configuration options that I've specified in my [Hotspot 2.0 Configuration for OpenWRT Devices article](https://simeononsecurity.com/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/).
 Compare them to the exact line items you need in the [hostapd.conf example](https://w1.fi/cgit/hostap/plain/hostapd/hostapd.conf) to understand how they need to be defined for alta labs devices.

+We've made an example available of the [full configuration](https://gist.github.com/simeononsecurity/263512384ed5f70929651fc6d5e8a3db) in a github gist.

 ### Air-Time Efficiency

 {{< figure src="air-time-efficiency.webp" alt="A screenshot of the recommended alta labs configuration for Air-Time Efficiency" >}}